 Located in the central pavilion’s entrance hall, the Sala Chini, Factory Floor is an installation conceived by London-based architectural collective Assemble.
 A celebration of the role of creativity, handicraft, and materials in historical and contemporary public space, the installation consists of thousands of encaust clay tiles whose manufacturing process, by randomly combining pieces of clay of different colors, makes each of them unique.
 Photos © Inexhibit

 Odile Decq – Phantom’s Phantom

 At the 2018 Biennale, Studio Odile Decq presents an installation, inspired by her famous Phantom Restaurant at the Opera Garnier in Paris, which plays with the concept of ambiguity.
-A sinuous mirror wall reflects and distort the surrounding space and the images of the people seating and moving in front of it, thus questioning our usual perception of forms, dimensions, and space.
+A sinuous mirror wall reflects and distorts the surrounding space and the images of the people seating and moving in front of it, thus questioning our usual perception of forms, dimensions, and space.
 Photo © Inexhibit

 Atelier Peter Zumthor – Dreams and Promises